belak/dotfiles/README.md

 There should only be a single entrypoint per system - if a system runs on NixOS, standalone home-manager should not be used.
 This allows us to keep packages in sync between global installations and home-manager installations.

+### Work Computers

+Note that the Nix flake in this repo is also used as a dependency in a private work flake.
+This allows me to keep most common configuration here, in modules, and have any work-specific config in a private repo.